Andrew20371160/Projects/Digital Logic Designer/Updates.md

+8/9/2024 updates : added edit which allows you to resize input size or edit gate type. also yesterday I've eliminated some bugs which caused unsuccessful loading of the system now works fine.

 8/7/2024 updates :
 1-introduced a wiring system so that you don't have to repeat a component for ex : in the half_adder you have "OR" which is the sum and "and" which is the carry